Songwriting and Coffee 詩書きとコーヒー1 4/24

 | I don't, I don't | Wakannai yo, wakannai yo |

-| I don't understand how to forget | Wakannai yo, wasurerareru houhou mo |
+| I don't understand how to become able to forget | Wakannai yo, wasurerareru houhou mo |

 | Or how I could start to do so myself | Kore kara no tsukai-kata mo |